gootieno/ModuleRepo/Mod3-Workbook/Week7/Day2/03-css-selectors/README.md

 />

 **Third**, horizontally center the introduction and closing sections which appear before and after the story.
+(Hint: One way to center content is to think about your margins.)

-**Fourth**, please give them significant extra space before and after (`100px`), so they stand a part from the story itself.
+**Fourth**, please give them significant extra space before and after (`100px`), so they stand apart from the story itself.

 These two sections were placed within a `<pre>` tag by the original developer.
 This means they are [preformatted], so spaces and line breaks are respected by